 Because symptoms are absent or hard to detect, hepatitis C virus usually often goes undetected for years, even decades, before causing serious illness.
 For that reason, it has been called the "silent epidemic."
 Yet hepatitis C poses a serious health threat around the world.
 Worldwide, more than 200 million people are believed to be infected with the virus.
 An estimated 4.1 million Americans carry it.
 Of those, approximately 3.2 million have chronic hepatitis C.

 In fact, more people are infected with HCV than with the AIDS virus.
-Hepatitis C is responsible for 10,000 to 12,000 deaths in the United States each year.
+Hepatitis C is responsible for about 14,000 deaths in the United States each year.
 Many people were exposed to the virus through transfusions of contaminated blood, before researchers identified hepatitis C and created tests to screen for it in the blood supply.
 Sharing of needles for intravenous drug use also spreads the virus.